CVXSL/ScytedTV-Beta-Wesite/_posts/2022-08-01-ode-to-youtubers.md

 type: youtube
 yt-video-id: XL1NP7g-B7U
 homedisplay: iframe
-title: ODE TO YOUTUBERS: A Comedic Tribute & Parody
+title: ODE TO YOUTUBERS&#58; A Comedic Tribute & Parody
-tags: [video, iframe]
-category: [video]
 ---
 AAAAAAAH! 🤩
 Guys, I’m so happy this is FINALLY OUT!!
 I started work on this project last December.
 They told us to bring something to do after we were done with finals, and well, I brought a notebook!
 I spent an hour and ten minutes throwing names and ideas into a book.
 Now, 7 and a half months later, (with a rather substantial mental health break and my HIGH SCHOOL GRADUATION in between), I am thrilled to bring you all my first film!